S81D/MC_tuning/README.md

 # MC_tuning
 Tuning scripts used to align the charge response of WCSim simulated data to real ANNIE beam data, by using an effective QE factor applied to all hit charges in an event.
-Michel electrons - electrons produced from the decay of muons in the ANNIE water tank which originate in the dirt usptream the detector (dirt muons) - and throughgoing muons - muons that are similarly produced upstream the detector, but travel through the ANNIE tank, exit, and pass through the MRD geometry - were compared between data and MC to do the tuning.
+Michel electrons - electrons produced from the decay of muons in the ANNIE water tank which originate in the dirt usptream the detector (dirt muons) - throughgoing muons - muons that are similarly produced upstream the detector, but travel through the ANNIE tank, exit, and pass through the MRD geometry - and neutron captures from a radioactive neutron source (AmBe) - were compared between data and MC to do the tuning.

 ### Datasets